oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 - APIs are not thread-safe when the driver object handle is the same, except when explicitly noted.

-    + the application is responsible for ensuring multiple threads do not enter an API when the handle is the same
+    + the application must ensure multiple threads do not enter an API when the handle is the same

 - APIs are not thread-safe with other APIs that use the same driver object handle

-    + the application is responsible for ensuring multiple threads do not enter these APIs when the handle is the same
+    + the application must ensure multiple threads do not enter these APIs when the handle is the same

 - APIs do not support reference counting of handles.

-    + the application is responsible for tracking ownership and explicitly freeing handles and memory
+    + the application must track ownership and explicitly free handles and memory
-    + the application is responsible for ensuring that all driver objects and memory are no longer in-use by the device before freeing; otherwise the Host or device may fault
+    + the application must ensure that all driver objects and memory are no longer in-use by the device before freeing; otherwise the Host or device may fault
     + no implicit garabage collection is supported by the driver

 In general, the API is designed to be free-threaded rather than thread-safe.